 The John Busby Seabird Drawing Course runs annually in June based near North Berwick in East Lothian.

+Bursaries are available for a few spaces from the Society of Wildlife Artists.
 Fieldwork sketches, notes and finished pieces from bursary winners are displayed at the Mall Galleries, London during the SWLA annual exhibition in October each year.

 There is a Facebook page for those interested in Seabird Drawing.